Avaris: Excavations

 In 1885, the Swiss Édouard Naville started the first excavations in the area around Tell-el-Daba.
 Between 1941 and 1942, Labib Habachi, an Egyptian Egyptologist first forwarded the idea that the site could be identified with Avaris.
 Between 1966 and 1969 and since 1975, the site has been excavated by the Austrian Archaeological Institute.
 Using radar imaging technology, its scientists could identify in 2010 the outline of the city including streets, houses, a port, and a side arm of the River Nile passing through the city.

 The site at Tell el-Dab'a, covering an area of about 2 square kilometers, is in ruins today, but excavations have shown that, at one point, it was a well-developed center of trade with a busy harbour catering to over 300 ships during a trading season.
 Artifacts excavated at a temple erected in the Hyksos period have produced goods from all over the Aegean world.
 The temple even has Minoan-like wall paintings that are similar to those found on Crete at the Palace of Knossos.
 A large mudbrick tomb has also been excavated to the west of the temple, where grave goods, such as copper swords, have been found.

 History

 Foundation

 The site was originally founded by Amenemhat I on the eastern branch of the Nile in the Delta.
 Its close proximity to Asia made it a popular town for Asiatic immigrants, most of whom were culturally Egyptianized, using Egyptian pottery, but also retained many aspects of their own culture, as can be seen from the various Asiatic burials including weapons of Levantine origin.
-One palatial district appears to have been abandoned as a result of an epidemic during the 13th dynasty.
+One palatial district appears to have been abandoned as a result of an epidemic during the Thirteenth Dynasty.